 Back when I was doing interviews for my YA novel YOUR HEART AFTER DARK, I was constantly asked about my inspirations for the story and I distanced myself from the subject like it was COVID-19.

 I’m not used to talking about myself.
 It makes me anxious, like I’ll accidentally reveal too much or say something that’ll attract an asteroid to my manga collection.
-I don’t like inviting people into the sometimes dark, always cautious personal space of my mind.

 My teen years taught me how to function despite constant disaster and powerlessness.
 I had to learn how to control my reactions or else the magma of my frustrations would set me on fire.
 Stuff at home worthy of an Indian soap opera?
 Ignore it.
 Constantly moving around and losing all your friends?
 Suck it up.
 People from your religious community hung naked from a tree and bludgeoned to death?
 Cool.
 Cool cool cool.